Jona-m/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Sets the mode of the file hello the same as olleh’s mode.
+Adding execute permission to all subdirectories of the current directory